An acute stress reaction typically occurs after an unexpected life crisis, such as a serious accident, sudden bereavement, or other traumatic event.

 The physical symptoms are caused by stress hormones, such as adrenaline (epinephrine), which are released into the bloodstream, and by overactivity of nervous impulses to various parts of the body.

-What are the treatments for acute stress disorder?
+What are the treatments for acute stress reaction?

 Cognitive behavioural therapy (CBT)

-This may be an option if symptoms are persistent or severe.
 Counselling helps you to explore ways of dealing with stress and stress symptoms.
 This may be available locally but some charities also offer online resources and helplines that may be useful.
 Some organisations specialise in bereavement counselling.

 What if my symptoms persist?